HL7/davinci-crd/src/pagecontent/background.md

 #### SMART on FHIR
 Client systems conformant to this implementation guide SHALL also serve as a SMART on FHIR client.
-This is to allow coverage discovery functionality to be invoked outside of regular clinical workflows using a SMART on FHIR application to provide a consistent way of edvaluating "what if?" scenarios across EHR implementations.
+This is to allow coverage discovery functionality to be invoked outside of regular clinical workflows using a SMART on FHIR application to provide a consistent way of edvaluating "what if?" scenarios across EMR implementations.
 As such client implementers will also need to be familiar with the [SMART on FHIR](http://hl7.org/fhir/smart-app-launch) specification.
 Because the SMART on FHIR app will interact with payer systems through the CDS Hooks interface, payer implementers only need to be familiar with the SMART on FHIR specification if they plan to develop SMART apps for launch by CDS Hooks or for other purposes.